HaydenHaines/VeriVote/README.md

 # Verita
-Open source vote system written in rust for absolutely trustworthy voting systems
+Open source voting system written in Rust

 The goal of a voting system is four fold.
 1) That the citizenry is assured that only legal voters cast legal ballots.